C191068/Ali_Khatami_EtherJs8/README.md

 If we use it in our .env file we can encrypt it  <br>
  and store our encrypted key locally <br>

+ Now in that way if somebody does get into our account <br>

+ our private key is not sitting in plain text <br>